 More Info... by email

-Depending on the state, Superior Court judges hear many different kinds of cases.
-In New York State, the judges of the Supreme Court hear the lowest forms of cases, typically heard in smaller courts in most other states.
-North Carolina’s senior resident on the Superior Court appoints people to fill the position in the clerk’s office if the position becomes vacant.
+Superior courts can entertain a wide array of claims, and the caseload of a given judge is usually determined by the state.
+In New York, for instance, the judges of the supreme court hear the lowest forms of cases, typically heard in smaller courts in most other states.
+North Carolina’s senior resident on the superior court appoints people to fill the position in the clerk’s office if the position becomes vacant.
 In rare circumstances, the senior resident may also form a three-judge panel for redistricting cases.

-Delaware originally had the Superior Court hear civil cases, but since their judicial system reorganization in 1951 they can now hear criminal cases which were formerly preformed by the Court of General Sessions and Court of Oyer and Terminer.
+Delaware originally had the superior court hear civil cases, but since their judicial system reorganization in 1951 they can now hear criminal cases which were formerly preformed by the Court of General Sessions and Court of Oyer and Terminer.
 The Court of Oyer and Terminer is a commission which determines all treasons, felonies and misdemeanors.
-Once this was dissolved in 1951, the Superior Court judge will hear the bulk of the criminal court cases.
-Like the majority of the United States, the Superior Court has the power to examine misdeeds from justices of the peace, sheriffs, coroners, and clerks.
-Superior Courts are also involved with delinquent tax cases.
+Once this was dissolved in 1951, the superior court judge began hearing the bulk of the criminal court cases.
+As in the majority of the United States, the superior court in Delaware has the power to examine misdeeds from justices of the peace, sheriffs, coroners, and clerks.
+Superior courts are also involved with delinquent tax cases in most places.

 There are two courts: One: criminal; Two: civil.